p0358/Fuck_off_EA_App/README.md

 ### If I try to launch Steam games, EA App comes up instead of Origin?

-You probably installed/updated EA App after installing Origin, and as such EA App was associated to the `link2ea://` protocl instead of Origin.
+You probably installed/updated EA App after installing Origin, and as such EA App was associated to the `link2ea://` protocol instead of Origin.
 To fix this, run through the Origin installer again.
 If you get an error that no application is assigned to the protocol, that means you probably uninstalled EA App without running the Origin installer afterwards again.

 ### If I try to launch Steam games, the error "The game X does not appear to be installed.
 Please install it or try relaunching the game." comes up?